 Applicants who have obtained previous training from another nursing school (or equivalent training program) may be able to enter the nursing program outside of the traditional enrollment dates.
-To do so, the applicant must complete the following:

-All admissions are subject to space availability.
+To do so, the applicant must complete the following: All admissions are subject to space availability.

-- Meet all program entrance requirements - Minimum scores on academic assessment (ACT or COMPASS; WorkKeys; or College Exception) - o Proof of completion of a medical math course (or equivalent) - o Attend an applicant orientation session - o Complete the Written Communication Skills Assessment. - Submit a high school transcript or GED scores - Submit application - Provide proof that they have taken and passed the nursing courses (or equivalent) that have already been completed by the current student cohort the applicant wishes to join. - Provide proof of completing a Medical Terminology course and Anatomy & Physiology course with a grade of "C or better" within the last five (5) years. - Provide proof of successfully completing a Long Term Care Aide course (or equivalent) within the last 3 years (or have current LTCNA certification). - Verify retained competency from previously passed coursework by taking and passing an academic assessment.
+- Meet all program entrance requirements - Complete the current academic assessment - Proof of completion of a medical math course (or equivalent) - Attend an applicant orientation session - Complete the Written Communication Skills Assessment. - Submit a high school transcript or GED scores - Submit application - Provide proof that they have taken and passed the nursing courses (or equivalent) that have already been completed by the current student cohort the applicant wishes to join. - Provide proof of completing a Medical Terminology course and Anatomy & Physiology course with a grade of "C or better" within the last five (5) years. - Provide proof of current Long Term Care Aide certification (or equivalent) - Verify retained competency from previously passed coursework by taking and passing an academic assessment.
 In addition to didactic competency, the applicant will have to show competency in selected skills for those courses that include mastering nursing skills (as applicable).
 If an applicant requests credit for the Pharmacology course they will be given a medication competency exam which must be passed with a "90% or greater" in one (1) attempt. - The program coordinator will determine the assessment(s) (both didactic and skills) needed to verify competency.
 Any fees required for the assessment(s) will be the responsibility of the student and paid prior to testing. - After completing the necessary competency assessment(s) the faculty will determine placement within the program.
 However, all students must complete 105 hours of didactic curriculum as well as complete Clinical 3 & 4 to be considered a graduate of Meridian Technology Center.